zenstackhq/zenstack-docs/docs/the-complete-guide/part3/2-server-adapters.md

 Check out their respective documentation to learn more details.

-As mentioned in the previous chapter, server adapters are responsible for handling framework-specific request/response formats and transforming them to the canonical format that the underlying API handlers understand.
-All server adapters share the following two common initialization options:
+As mentioned in the previous chapter, server adapters handle framework-specific request/response formats and transform them to the canonical form that the underlying API handlers understand.
+All server adapters share the following two initialization options:

 - `handler`